tarek99samy/formula1-explorer/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A build tool that provides a fast development environment with Hot Module Replacement (HMR).
 - **PrimeReact**: A rich open-source UI components for React applications.
-It comes along with **PrimeFlex** for ready-use CSS classes
 - **SASS**: A preprocessor scripting language that is interpreted or compiled into CSS.
 - **React Query**: A library for fetching, caching, and updating asynchronous data in React applications.
 - **Zustand**: A small, fast, and scalable state management library for React applications.
 - **ESLint**: A tool for identifying and fixing problems in JavaScript code.
 - **Babel**: A JavaScript compiler that allows you to use next-generation JavaScript.
+- **Vitest**: A testing framework for JavaScript applications that provides a fast and enjoyable testing experience.

 ## Setup